mattrussi/gitlab-com-runbooks/howto/k8s-cluster-upgrade.md

   * [ ] `kubectl version` - should indicate the server version matching the
     above
   * [ ] `gcloud container clusters list` - should indicate the new Kubernetes
-    version and note that our nodes now require an upgrade
+    version and note that the nodes now require an upgrade

 ### Step 3